 - If it is an EP, stylize it as EP.
-Do not use ep or Ep, do not use dashes or colons before the EP label.
-If you're not sure if this release is an EP, check out this article.
-If a Single, EP, LP, or Album label is used incorrectly per a specific partner's specifications they may not receive your release.
+Do not use ep or Ep, and do not use dashes or colons before the EP label.
+If you're not sure if this release is an EP, see our release classifications.
+If a Single, EP, LP, or Album label is used incorrectly per a partner's specifications they may not receive your release.

-- If the release or track is a Volume or a Part, it will need to be stylized as "Release Title, Vol. 1" or "Release Title, Pt.
+- If the release title is a Volume or a Part, it will need to be stylized as "Release Title, Vol. 1" or "Release Title, Pt.
 1".

-- Producer credits cannot be added in the titles.
-Use the Producer contributor role to credit these contributors.
+- Producer credits cannot be added to the titles.
+Use the Producer contributor role to credit producers on the tracks.

-2. Release Version - The release title version is where you can specify a specific version that differentiates the release you are submitting from other versions of the release.
+2. Release Version - The release title version is where you can define a specific version that differentiates the release you are submitting from other versions of the release.